 Economic History Society Fellowships

-It is important that applicants demonstrate that the research proposed in their application is in the field of economic and/or social history, both broadly defined.
+It is important that applicants demonstrate that the research proposed in their applications is in the field of economic and/or social history, both broadly defined.

-In addition, the Economic History Society will fund travel costs for each Fellow for up to four visits to the Institute of Historical Research during the period of their Fellowship, subject to the provision of receipts and the Society’s standard procedures for funding travelling expenses.
-Fellows are eligible to apply to the Society's Research Fund for Graduate Students to support minor research costs and conference attendance.
+In addition, the Economic History Society will fund travel costs for each Fellow for up to four visits to the Institute of Historical Research during the period of his/her Fellowship, subject to the provision of receipts and the Society’s standard procedures for funding travelling expenses.
+Fellows are eligible to apply to the Economic History Society’s Research Fund for Graduate Students to support minor research costs and conference attendance.
+Details of the scheme are available here.

 It is the responsibility of Fellows to ensure that the university with which they are affiliated provides the support that they require.

-Fellows, if they are not British nationals, will require a visa, and must ascertain what category of visa is most suitable for them.
+Fellows, if they do not have the right to reside and study in the UK, will require a visa, and must ascertain what category of visa is most suitable for them.

 The University of London is licensed to issue sponsorship certificates for Tier 5 visas.
 If Fellows need to enter the UK under a Tier 5 visa, they should apply for a sponsorship certificate through the IHR Fellowship Office, which they can then use in their visa application to the Home Office.
 Further details of visa categories can be found here.